Nabors Industries

 Nabors Industries Limited is an American global oil and gas drilling contractor based in Houston, Texas.
-Nabors operates the world’s largest land drilling rig fleet, with over 300 rigs operating in 15 countries.
+Nabors owns the world's second largest land drilling rig fleet, with over 250 rigs operating in 20 countries.

 Predecessor companies

 Anglo-Lautaro

 Nabors Industries traces its history to the early 20th century and the Guggenheim family's business interests in South America.
-In 1924, the Guggenheims used the profits from the sale of their Chuquicamata copper properties to purchase the Anglo-Chilean Nitrate and Railways Company Limited, a British business.
+In 1924, the Guggenheims used the profits from the sale of their Chuquicamata copper properties to purchase the Anglo-Chilean Nitrate and Railways Company, a British business.
 They then formed a new Delaware corporation on 22 December 1924, the Anglo-Chilean Consolidated Nitrate Corporation Limited, which acquired all the assets of ACNRC.
 In 1929, they acquired another British nitrate business, the Lautaro Nitrate Company Limited, which had been founded in 1889.
 The family ran the companies separately until 1950, when they merged them into then Anglo-Lautaro Nitrate Corporation Limited.
 During the presidency of Salvador Allende, Chile nationalised its nitrate industry and the Guggenheims were forced to sell the assets of Anglo-Lautaro.

 In 1971, the government paid $7,885,590 for Anglo-Lautaro, which resulted in a $25,912,956 loss for the company.
 Historian Irwin Unger summarised the family's nitrate operations, saying, "All told, the nitrate venture had been a disappointment, and it diminished the family's role in the world of business.
 The Guggenheims soon ceased to be industrial movers and shakers and became known to the public primarily as patrons of the arts and sciences."